Harold Baquet

 Harold Francis Baquet (July 23, 1958 – June 18, 2015) was an American photographer and artist who built a career documenting African American political and daily life in his native city.
 A descendant of seven generations of Creole residents, he grew up surrounded by the artistic, musical and crafts communities of New Orleans.

 Early life and education

 Harold Baquet was the son of the late Audrey Ganier Nicholas Baquet and Arsene Baquet.
 He was born in New Orleans, Louisiana at Charity Hospital, the only child in this second marriage for both his parents.
 His half-brothers and sisters include Velva Nicholas Flot, Albert ‘Blainey’ Nicholas, Arsene Baquet (deceased), Larry Baquet (deceased) and Ruby Baquet (deceased).
 He grew up in the Seventh Ward, living most of his early years at the corner of North Miro and Havana Streets.
-He graduated from St. Augustine High School and then served in the U.S. Air Force Reserves.
+He graduated from St. Augustine High School and served in the U.S. Air Force Reserves.
 He served as an electrician's apprentice for IBEW Local until he decided to pursue a career in photography full-time, following in the steps of the Creole photographer Arthur P. Bedou, whom he greatly admired.